DataDog/integrations-core/docs/dev/new_check_howto.md

 ![snapshot](https://raw.githubusercontent.com/DataDog/integrations-extras/master/awesome/images/snapshot.png)
 ```

-The `logos` folder must contain **three** images with filenames and sizes that match the following specifications _exactly_.
+The `assets/logos/` directory must contain **three** images with filenames and sizes that match the following specifications _exactly_.
 Underneath each specification is a list of places where the images may appear in the web app.

 #### saas_logos-bot.png (200 × 128)